Spectrum measurement of quantum channels and application to Hamiltonian parameter estimation: Abstract

 \section{Abstract}

-Quantum channels describe the most general evolutions of open quantum systems.
-The natural representation of a quantum channel, as a linear map on vectorized quantum states, is often a non-Hermitian matrix.
-Here we reveal the intriguing non-Hermitian physics in quantum channels and its application.
-We first demonstrate that the natural representation of any quantum channel is a pseudo-Hermitian matrix if it is diagonalizable with a discrete spectrum, due to its eigenvalues being either real or in complex conjugate pairs.
-Then we propose a general method to measure the channel spectrum by tracking the measurement statistics of a specific outcome in sequential quantum channels.
-We further construct and analyze a typical class of quantum channels, with each channel being a unitary channel on a target system followed by a weak-measurement channel induced by a Ramsey sequence of a probe qubit.
-We show that the spectrum measurement of such channels can be utilized for learning the free Hamiltonian generating the unitary channel of the target system.
+Quantum channels describe the most general {dynamics} of open quantum systems. {A quantum channel, as a linear map on vectorized quantum states, can be represented by a single matrix, whose spectrum is called the channel spectrum.
+Here we propose a general method to measure the channel spectrum and apply this method to Hamiltonian parameter estimation.} We first demonstrate that the channel spectrum can be measured by tracking the probability of a specific outcome in repeated application of the same channel.
+Then we construct and analyze {a class of concatenated channels, with each one being a unitary channel followed by a weak-measurement channel induced by a Ramsey sequence of a probe qubit}.
+We show that the spectrum measurement of such concatenated channels can be utilized for estimating the parameters in the free Hamiltonians generating the unitary channels of the target system.
 As practical examples, we numerically demonstrate that a probe spin qubit can accurately sense nuclear spin clusters for nanoscale nuclear magnetic resonance.